pyericz/vimgo/README.md

 ### File/Buffer Explorer

-* [Vinegar](https://github.com/tpope/vim-vinegar): Combine with netrw to create a nice file system explorer.
-Vinegar is my first choice to explore file system.
+* [vinegar.vim](https://github.com/tpope/vim-vinegar): Combine with netrw to create a nice file system explorer. vinegar.vim is my first choice to explore file system.
 You can toggle it on with `-`.
 * [NERDTree](https://github.com/scrooloose/nerdtree): In case you don't like Vinegar, NERDTree is your second choice.
 * [BufExplorer](https://github.com/vim-scripts/bufexplorer.zip): Easily switch between buffers.
 Can be opened with `<leader+o>`.
 * [MRU](https://github.com/vim-scripts/mru.vim): Most recently used buffer.
 Can be opened with `<leader+f>`.

 ### Fuzzy Finding
 * [CtrlP](https://github.com/ctrlpvim/ctrlp.vim): Fuzzy file, buffer, mru and tag finder.
 Can be opened with `<Ctrl+F>`.
-* [Fzf](https://github.com/junegunn/fzf.vim): Fzf wrapper for vim.
+* [fzf](https://github.com/junegunn/fzf.vim): Fzf wrapper for vim.
 Use `<Ctrl-B>` to open `BTags`, which is somewhat like **Goto Symbol...** feature using in Sumblime Text editor.
 If you had installed [rg](https://github.com/BurntSushi/ripgrep), with fzf you can search `rg` results with `:Rg [PATTERN]`.

 ### Lint
-* [Ale](https://github.com/w0rp/ale): Syntax and lint checking for vim (async).
+* [ale](https://github.com/w0rp/ale): Syntax and lint checking for vim (async).

 ### Git
 * [vim-fugitive](https://github.com/tpope/vim-fugitive): A Git wrapper so awesome.

 ### Auto Completion
-* [Coc.nvim](https://github.com/neoclide/coc.nvim): Intellisense engine for vim8 & neovim, full language server protocol support as VSCode.
+* [coc.nvim](https://github.com/neoclide/coc.nvim): Intellisense engine for vim8 & neovim, full language server protocol support as VSCode.
-* [Snippets](https://github.com/honza/vim-snippets): Snippets files for various programming languages.
+* [snippets](https://github.com/honza/vim-snippets): Snippets files for various programming languages.

 ### Languages
-* [Polyglot](https://github.com/sheerun/vim-polyglot): A collection of language packs for Vim.
+* [polyglot](https://github.com/sheerun/vim-polyglot): A collection of language packs for Vim.

 ### Status Line
-* [Airline](https://github.com/vim-airline/vim-airline): Lean & mean status/tabline for vim that's light as air.
+* [airline](https://github.com/vim-airline/vim-airline): Lean & mean status/tabline for vim that's light as air.

 ### Misc
-* [Commentary](https://github.com/tpope/vim-commentary): Comment stuff out.
+* [commentary](https://github.com/tpope/vim-commentary): Comment stuff out.
 Use `gcc` to comment out a line (takes a count), `gc` to comment out the target of a motion. `gcu` uncomments a set of adjacent commented lines.
 * [Multiple Cursors](https://github.com/terryma/vim-multiple-cursors): Sublime Text style multiple selections.
 * [IndentLine](https://github.com/Yggdroot/indentLine): Display the indention levels with thin vertical lines.